JeffDeCola/my-verilog-examples/basic-code/combinational-logic/and-gate/README.md

 # and-gate example

-_A simple AND gate designed many different ways._
+_A few different ways to model an AND gate._

 [GitHub Webpage](https://jeffdecola.github.io/my-systemverilog-examples/)